nerves-project/nerves-project.github.io/libraries.md

 system.
 These libraries make it easy for developers to interface with hardware or add extra functionality to their systems.

-The list separated in officially supported and community contributed projects.

 <hr/>

 ## <a id="core"></a>Official libraries